-6 The extent to which domestic producers benefit from antidumping protection depends amongst others on the extent of trade diversion (Staiger and Wolak, 1995; Prusa 1997; Konings et al. 1999).
+7 The extent to which domestic producers benefit from antidumping protection depends amongst others on the extent of trade diversion (Staiger and Wolak, 1995; Prusa 1997; Konings et al. 1999).

-natural counterfactual group of firms that share a number of similar properties with those firms that succeeded in obtaining AD protection but at the same time did not get protection.
+protection.
+These are the so-called "termination cases".
+Firms in termination cases constitute a natural counterfactual group of firms that share a number of similar properties with those firms that succeeded in obtaining AD protection but at the same time did not get protection.